danjunx/O365-Scripts/MicrosoftFormsLeaver/README.md

 # MicrosoftFormsLeaver
-This script takes XML responses generated from a Microsoft Forms/Flow workflow and disables the corresponding AD/O365 accounts. <br/> In detail, the script will disable the AD account, reset the password, remove the user from the O365 GAL, disable the sign-in status and apps (IMAP, POP3, etc), set an OoO, and set email forwarding to another user.
-It will also check against our asset management system [SnipeIT](https://snipeitapp.com) for any assets assigned to the user.<br/> Once the script has done the thing it sends an email to the user that submitted the form with what they submitted, and sends an email to our helpdesk with all the details for the user it just disabled. <br/> The script can work without Forms/Flow, you'll just need to generate the XML file yourself somehow.
+This script takes XML responses generated from a Microsoft Forms/Flow workflow and disables the corresponding AD/O365 accounts.
+In detail, the script will disable the AD account, reset the password, remove the user from the O365 GAL, disable the sign-in status and apps (IMAP, POP3, etc), set an OoO, and set email forwarding to another user.
+It will also check against our asset management system [SnipeIT](https://snipeitapp.com) for any assets assigned to the user.
+Once the script has done the thing it sends an email to the user that submitted the form with what they submitted, and sends an email to our helpdesk with all the details for the user it just disabled.
+The script can work without Forms/Flow, you'll just need to generate the XML file yourself somehow.

 ### Prerequisites/things to note
 - This script uses [NameIT](https://github.com/dfinke/NameIT) to randomly generate the password string.